Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/getting-started/overview-of-sdk.md

 Modern .NET supports more than just Microsoft Windows, and so do we.
 Support for macOS is built in, and has been tested on both Intel and Apple Silicon (i.e. M1) platforms.
 (Apple Silicon is supported through Rosetta 2.)
 We also support common Linux distributions such as Debian, Ubuntu, RHEL, and CentOS.
-Other distros may still work, but have not been tested by the SDK team.
+Other distros may still work, but they have not been tested by the SDK team.

 Future distribution and platform support will be driven by customer interest.